joelself/header_rewrite/README.md

 2. Clone this git repo (fork it first if you plan to make changes).

-        git clone git://github.com/rgrove/rawgit.git
+        git clone git://github.com/joelself/raweverything.git

 3. Install dependencies.

-        cd rawgit && npm install
+        cd raweverything && npm install

 4. Start the local server.

         npm start

-5. Browse to <http://localhost:5000/> and you should see RawGit in action.
+5. Browse to <http://localhost:5000/> and you should see RawEverything in action.

 Running Tests